-The first thing you can do to create a healthier relationship with the scale is not putting too much value on individual measurements.
+The first thing you can do to create a healthier relationship with the scale is not put too much value on individual measurements.
 Remind yourself that your weight will fluctuate.
 Only the trends in multiple data points will tell you if you’re making fat loss progress.

-The second thing you can do is redefining success as sticking to your habits instead of the number on the scale.
+The second thing you can do is redefine success as sticking to your habits instead of the number on the scale.
 Every few weeks you can then decide to change your habits if the scale still isn’t moving.